visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 Occasionally, incidents arise that may be handled only in the Secure Computing Facility (SCF).
 This is not too common but does happen and it presents problems for a geographically distributed team.
+In many ways, an SCF-only incident is just a different form of *escalation*.

 On the one hand, customers on SCF are accustomed to longer response times.
 On the other hand, often work on the SCF is a high priority and requires rapid response from a developer that is on site with access to SCF.

-In many ways, an SCF-only incident is just a different form of *escalation*.

 Our current plan is to handle this on a case-by-case basis.
-If neither the primary nor backup are able to handle a customer response incident requiring the SCF, the primary should
+If neither the **Primary** nor **Backup** are able to handle a customer response incident requiring the SCF, the **Primary** should

   * First determine the customer's required response time.
 It may be hours or it may be days.
 If it is days.
-Its conceivable the issue could be handled in the following week by a new primary/backup pair.
+Its conceivable the issue could be handled in the following week by a new **Primary/Backup** pair.
-  * If customer indicates immediate response required, primary should inquire the whole team to arrange another developer who can handle it.
+  * If customer indicates immediate response is required, the **Primary** should inquire the whole team to arrange another developer who can handle it.

 Housekeeping and Low-hanging Fruit Type Issues
 ----------------------------------------------